You may wish to read an introduction to this section first.

 The height and the slope of the ridge did not provide medieval Jesi with a natural fortification.
 Its inhabitants had to build high walls (protected in some sections by a moat) in order to defend themselves during their frequent wars against Fabriano, Ancona and other towns.
 The eastern section of the walls is well preserved and it shows some additions which were designed in the late XVth century by Baccio Pontelli, an architect who built many other fortifications for the Popes (e.g. Castle of Julius II at Ostia).
 At that time Jesi was a direct possession of the Papal State after having been a Comune, an independent city-state, for centuries.

-Piazza Federico II which stands on the site of the ancient Forum: (left) S. Floriano; (centre) a modern obelisk/fountain relocated to this square in 1947; (right) Cathedral of S. Settimio with bell tower resembling that of Loreto by Luigi Vanvitelli; (inset) stone in the pavement of the square marking the site of the tent where Emperor Frederick II was born
+Piazza Federico II which stands on the site of the ancient Forum: (left) S. Floriano; (centre) a modern obelisk/fountain relocated to this square in 1947; (right) Cathedral of S. Settimio with bell tower having a spire resembling that of Loreto by Luigi Vanvitelli; (inset) stone in the pavement of the square marking the site of the tent where Emperor Frederick II was born

 Italian Comune drew their right to self-government from authorizations granted by the German (aka Holy Roman) Emperors or by the Popes.
 The Comune supporting the Emperors were known as Ghibellines and those standing for the Popes as Guelphs.
 In 1176 Emperor Frederick I was defeated by a coalition of Guelph Comune at Legnano.
 The marriage in 1186 of his son Henry with Costanza d'Altavilla, who became Queen of Sicily (and southern Italy) in 1194, gave new strength to the Ghibelline party.
-Costanza was on her way to Palermo when she gave birth to a baby boy (Frederick II) in Jesi.
+Costanza was on her way to Sicily when she gave birth to a baby boy (Frederick II) in Jesi.
 Because there were rumours that, owing to her age, she was not actually pregnant, the delivery was arranged in a tent and the noble women of Jesi were invited to attend the event.

 Interior of the Cathedral: (left-above) medieval relief; (left-below) one of two statues of lions which stood outside the Cathedral; (centre) XVIIIth century altar; (right) clock marking the Italian Hour

 During the first half of the XIIIth century Jesi enjoyed great economic and demographic development, thanks to the protection of Emperor Frederick II.
-Its Cathedral was completed in 1238 and it was designed by Giorgio da Como, who built the porch of S. Ciriaco at Ancona (the lions now inside the Cathedral resemble those at S. Ciriaco).
-The interior was renovated by Filippo Barigioni in 1732-41 and the fašade was completely redesigned in 1889.
+Its Cathedral was completed in 1238 and it was designed by Giorgio da Como, who built the porch of S. Ciriaco in Ancona (the lions now inside the Cathedral resemble those at S. Ciriaco).
+The interior was renovated by Filippo Barigioni in 1732-1741 and the fašade was completely redesigned in 1889.

 The medieval aspect of Piazza Federico II was completely lost in the XVIIIth century when S. Floriano and Palazzo Balleani were built.
 The Balleani were a very wealthy family and they had another large palace at Osimo.